 The IRS recognizes special rules for C corporations and specified pass through entities in light of the fact that the \$10,000 SALT limitation was never meant to apply to state and local taxes imposed on businesses and business income.
 Rev. Proc.
 2019-12, 2019-4 I.R.B.
 401, issued on December 28, 2018, recognized the effectiveness of a charitable contribution offset for C corporations and specified pass-through entities.
 Some states went beyond allowing a charitable deduction offset for state and local taxes of the business and enacted laws allowing businesses to pay state and local taxes directly at the entity level.
 The IRS accepted this approach in Notice 2020-75, issued on November 9, 2020, and acknowledged that such payments would reduce the partner's or shareholder's distributive or pro-rata share of income, and that the \$10,000 SALT deduction limitation on deductions by the individual owners would not be applicable to such payments.
 In order for partners or S corporation shareholders to utilize this approach to avoid the \$10,000 limitation for taxes incurred by the entity, the state would have to enact a mandatory or elective entity-level income tax on the entity.
-States that have such an elective entity-level tax include Louisiana, Oklahoma, Rhode Island, Wisconsin, New Jersey, and Maryland.
+More than a dozen states have such an elective entity-level tax, including Alabama, Illinois, Louisiana, Maryland, New Jersey, New York, Oklahoma, Rhode Island, and Wisconsin.
 In addition, Connecticut has a non-elective entity-level tax.
 Similar proposals are being considered in Colorado, Ohio, and Pennsylvania.
 See McQuillan, SALT Workarounds Spread to More States as Democrats See Repeal, BLOOMBERG DAILY TAX REPORT (April 27, 2021).